Faculty members at Elon University are working toward creating the institution’s first non-tenure-track faculty union by the end of fall 2018.

 The first step in certifying a union requires the movement to apply for a vote to be conducted by the NLRB, an arm of the federal government.
-In order for the vote to be approved, the Elon movement must compile a list of all the non-tenure-track faculty members eligible for this movement and the signatures of 30 percent of those eligible faculty members.
-This vote was filed Thursday morning, Nov.
+In order for the vote to be approved, the Elon movement must create a bargaining unit, which lists all the non-tenure-track faculty eligible to join the union.
+The movement also needed to have "vote yes" commitments signed by 30 percent of those eligible faculty.
+This vote was filed on Thursday, Nov.
 29.

-Now that the petition has been filed, Elon administration will have the opportunity to debate the list of non-tenure-track faculty members.
+Now that the petition has been filed, Elon administration will have the opportunity to debate the proposed bargaining unit.
 According to the Fact Book, there are 124 non-tenure-track full-time faculty members at Elon.

-When the list of non-tenure-track faculty members is agreed upon by the university and Elon Faculty Forward, the NLRB will conduct a vote by sending a ballot to all those eligible to join.
+When the bargaining unit is agreed upon by the university and Elon Faculty Forward, the NLRB will conduct a vote for all the faculty within the bargaining unit.
 In order for the union to be approved, half of those casting a ballot must vote yes.